CanastaWiki/Canasta-CLI/README.md

 sudo canasta add [flags]
 ```
 **Flags:**
-- `-w, --wiki`: ID of the new wiki.
+- `-w, --wiki`: ID of the new wiki (required).
-- `-u, --url`: URL of the new wiki.
+- `-u, --url`: URL of the new wiki in domain/path format (e.g., 'localhost/wiki2' or 'example.com/mywiki'; required).
-- `-s, --site-name`: Name of the new wiki site.
+- `-t, --site-name`: Display name of the wiki (optional, defaults to wiki ID).
 - `-p, --path`: Path to the new wiki.
-- `-i, --id`: Canasta instance ID.
+- `-i, --id`: Canasta instance ID (required).
 - `-o, --orchestrator`: Orchestrator to use for installation (default: "compose").
 - `-d, --database`: Path to the existing database dump.
-- `-a, --admin`: Admin name of the new wiki.
+- `-a, --admin`: Admin name of the new wiki (required).
+- `-s, --password`: Admin password for the new wiki (if not provided, auto-generates and saves to config/admin-password_{wikiid}).
 - `--wikidbuser`: The username of the wiki database user (default: "root").